mmgolden/full-stack-school-app/README.md

 * React Router is configured so that if a route isn't matched the NotFound component is rendered
 * The app persists user credentials using an HTTP cookie or local storage so that the user's authenticated state is maintained even if the application is reloaded or loaded into a new browser tab

-## Seed data:
+## Seed Data

-* In the api folder, the `seed` folder contains a starting set of data for the database in the form of a JSON file (`data.json`) and a collection of files (`context.js`, `database.js`, and `index.js`) that can be used to create the app's database and populate it with data (we'll explain how to do that below).
+In the api folder, the `seed` folder contains a starting set of data for the database in the form of a JSON file (`data.json`) and a collection of files (`context.js`, `database.js`, and `index.js`) that can be used to create the app's database and populate it with data (we'll explain how to do that below).

 ## Getting Started